CBinh710/html-css-training/OpenQuestion/answer-question-what-is-the-purpose-of-meta-tag.md

-# What is the purpose of the mega tag?
+# What is the purpose of the meta tag?
 The `<meta>` tag in HTML serves the purpose of providing metadata about the HTML document.
 Metadata is essentially data about data, and in the context of HTML, `<meta>` tags provide information that helps browsers and search engines understand and process the document in various ways.
 Here are some common uses of the `<meta>` tag:

 1. **Character Encoding**: `<meta charset="UTF-8">` specifies the character encoding for the HTML document.
 This ensures that the browser knows how to interpret and display the characters correctly.